Admissions Frequently Asked Questions

 Accepted Transcripts:

-- International Institutions within the People’s Republic of China: 2) All students attending Chinese institutions will be required to contact CHESICC to arrange submission of a “Verification Report of China Higher Education Student's Academic Transcript” AND a “Verification Report of China Higher Education Qualification Certificate” or "Online Verification Report of China Higher Education Qualification Certificate" (for those earning a degree in China) to Columbia at [email protected].
+If you attended a Chinese institution: contact CHSI/CSSD to arrange submission of a "Verification Report of China Higher Education Student's Academic Transcript" AND a "Verification Report of China Higher Education Qualification Certificate" to Columbia SIPA at [email protected].

-- If the university cannot send transcripts electronically via a secure, password-protected system, applicants must order a Course-by-Course Evaluation and International Credential Advantage Package to be sent electronically to the SIPA Office of Admissions.
-You may view a guide of arranging for the report to be sent to us here: WES Evaluation.pdf
+If you attended an institution in any other country besides the U.S. or China: submit an electronic transcript through a secure online delivery.
+If the school cannot send transcripts electronically via a secure, password-protected system, you must contact World Education Services (WES) and order a Course-by-Course Evaluation and International Credential Advantage Package to be sent to [email protected].
+You may view a guide of arranging for the report to be sent to us here: WES Evaluation guide PDF or WES Evaluation website.

 -

-References are integral to the application evaluation, and we encourage applicants to ask individuals who are equipped to attest to your academic abilities, leadership skills, and/or character.
-The Admissions Committee requires two recommendation letters, and your references may be either academic or professional.
+References are integral to the application evaluation and we encourage applicants to ask individuals who are equipped to attest to your academic abilities, leadership skills, and/or character.

 Standardized Tests